NGPU-Community/ngpu-cli/README.md

 - unit: required.
 Duration unit include `hr`(pre hour), `week`(pre week), `month`(pre month).
 - duration: required.
 You want to use GPU time.
 - node-num: required.
 You want to use node num.
-- is-group: default `false`, if node-num > 1, it is `true`.
-- group-id: if is-group is `true`, setting it.
+- group-id: if node-num > 1, setting it.
 From cloud-workspace-group-list cmd return group id in json map item.

 Response:
 - workspace id [<str>]